PragmaticFlow/NBomber.Docs/docs/cluster/run-cluster-cli.md

 ```
 :::

-Imagine we have an NBomber load test project that we want to run in cluster mode on 3 nodes.
-For this, we should start a NATS message broker and run 3 instances of our NBomber load test app, which will discover each other via NATS and start the load test together.
+Let's run an NBomber load test in cluster mode across 3 nodes.
+We'll start a NATS message broker, then launch 3 instances of our load test app — they discover each other via NATS and run the test together.

 :::tip
 For demo purposes, you can spin up 3 NBomber processes on the same node.
 In production, however, each NBomber process should run on a dedicated node (or Pod in K8s).